Introduction to the Chapter 13 Repayment Plans

 The Marital Adjustment Deduction in Chapter 13 Bankruptcy

-If you are married but filing for Chapter 13 bankruptcy without your spouse, the marital adjustment deduction can help you reduce the amount you pay back to general unsecured creditors.
+If you’re married but filing for Chapter 13 bankruptcy without your spouse, the marital adjustment deduction can reduce the amount you pay back to general unsecured creditors.

 Q&A Chapter 13 Repayment Plan